HadrienG/tutorials/docs/wms.md

 where you replace `MY_IP_ADDRESS` by the IP address of your Virtual Machine.

 !!! note
-    To access Rstudio server on the virtual machine, you'll need a password Ask your instructor for the password!
+    To access Rstudio server on the virtual machine, you'll need a password.
+    Ask your instructor for the password!

 !!! note